jaames/playnote-studio/readme.md

   - [Bee](https://beeyt.carrd.co)
   - [Melaina King (Akemi)](https://www.instagram.com\/akemixes)
   - [Scarecrow](https://flipnot.es/5907142059918D1F)
-- [Simon](https://github.com/simontime) for kindly letting me use his C PPM library and answering my dumb C questions while I was trying to port it to the Playdate.
+- [Simon](https://github.com/simontime) for kindly letting me use his C PPM library as a base for the Flipnote decoder, and for answering my dumb C questions while I was trying to port it to the Playdate.
 - [Lauren](https://github.com/thejsa) and [Ezekiel](https://github.com/Stary2001) for additional C tips
 - Rob and Austin from [Sudomemo](https://www.sudomemo.net/) for helping me reach out to various Flipnote artists, and for the cross-promo
 - [Matt](https://github.com/gingerbeardman) for helping me get into to the Playdate Developer Preview